yclas/documentation/how_to_add_pages.md

 ## Widget

-If you want links to all your pages be always accessible, e.g. in the sidebar use **Pages widget**.
+If you want links to all your pages to always be accessible for instance in the sidebar, use the **Pages widget**.
 To activate it click **Appearance > Widgets** in the left sidebar of the Panel.
 Choose widget **'Pages'** and hit **Create**.
 Choose the place where it will be displayed - it is title - and save changes.

 <a href="{{ site.baseurl }}/images/add-page-widget.png" class="thumbnail gallery-item" data-gallery>
 ![How to add pages, e.g. with Terms of Service 2]({{ site.baseurl }}/images/add-page-widget.png)